 Student Rowing Programs

 Tailored to students’ needs or academic goals, our rowing programs for student and school groups offer experiences in team-building, ecology, and history set on Lake Champlain.
 These programs are open to special education and mainstream education programs and schools.

 To learn more about these options and what would best work for you and your students, contact Nick Patch, Champlain Longboats program director, by phone at 802-475-2022 ext.
 113 or by email at NickP@lcmm.org.

 Fall 2020 Rowing Registration

 Ready to row?
-Please fill out the two forms below.
+Please fill out the two forms below or keep up to date with the season races.
 Contact us if you have any questions by email: NickP@lcmm.org